-- 8. Wheel set assembly can now begin.
-You will also need some spacing washers to take up side play, and we find that 1x1mm thick +1x0.25mm each side gives just a little side play but allows free running.
+- 9. Wheel set assembly can now begin.
+Also you will need some spacing washers to take up side play, and we find that 2x1mm thick +1x0.25mm each side gives very little side play but allows free running.
 So push the axle just into one wheel, add one sides spacing washers, then the new axle bushes with the thicker flanges outermost (that is with the thin flanges back to back!), followed by the opposite side set of spacing washers.
-Push home, and we quartered by eye lining up the spokes looking through the wheels.
+Press home and Quarter the wheels.
+We do this by using a George Watts (G W Models) wheel press and quartering jig. - 10.
+Repeat this for the remaining axle.